frappe/manual_erpnext_com/manual_erpnext_com/www/contents/accounts/opening-accounts.md

 #### Outstanding Invoices

-After your Opening Journal Vouchers are made, you will need to enter each Sales Invoice and Purchase Invoice that is yet to be paid.
+After your Opening Journal Entrys are made, you will need to enter each Sales Invoice and Purchase Invoice that is yet to be paid.

 Since you have already booked the income or expense on these invoices in the